I was born in 1949 in a village called Santo Stefano di Sessanio in Italy’s mountainous Abruzzi Region.

 We lived in Timmins for about ten years.
 In the early 1960s Dad suffered a mishap at work.
 A large timber had fallen on his foot and had broken it.
 He spent several months recovering at Workman’s Compensation in Toronto.
 He did go back to work and the company assigned him a new job at the mine’s 7,000 foot level.
 A few months later Dad decided he’d had enough of mining and he moved the family, which now included two more sisters, to Toronto.

 I graduated from high school in the late 60s and then attended university to receive an engineering degree.
-I met the Missus, my “hard headed woman”, in the late 70s and married her soon after.
+I met the Missus, my “hard headed woman”, in the early 70s and married her soon after.

 I retired after many years working for a provincial government department, first as an engineer and eventually as a policy analyst.